 The multiple spring motors typically used in table-top and freestanding cabinet machines cost £120.00 for a full service as detailed above, or £130.00 if they have the floating speed indicator used on some HMV models, as this is nearly always jammed up solid.

 For other repairs, please send me a photo of the gramophone or phonograph with its lid open and a photo or two of the problem.

 If you are not sure whether to renovate your machine or not, you are welcome to send me photographs so that we can estimate the likely cost of renovation.
-Please send either videos or photos of:
+Please send photos of:

 - the gramophone or phonograph with the lid open